Bli-AIk/Undertale-Changer-Template/PLAN.md

 ---

-[^1]: Mainly will add functions such as calculating the number of beats.
+[^1]: Mainly will add functions such as calculating beat counts.
-[^2]: Will attempt to add an extra option in the settings to allow the game screen to be set to low resolution while enlarging the displayed resolution.
-This is more friendly for computers with poorer performance.
+[^2]: Will attempt to add an option in settings to allow the game display to be set to low resolution while magnifying the display resolution.
+This is more friendly for computers with lower performance.
-[^3]: This script encapsulates all Unity's debug-related functions to call within it, and these functions only execute in the editor.
+[^3]: This script will encapsulate all Unity's Debug related functions inside for calling, these functions will only execute within the editor.
-[^4]: The current dialogue system struggles to support branching choices, logical jumps, and other functions.
-Perhaps it could try integrating Ink language.
+[^4]: Achieved by integrating Ink language.
-[^5]: This scene will list all texts, consistent with the display method in the game, facilitating quick proofreading.
+[^5]: This scene will list all text, consistent with in-game display methods, making it easy for quick proofreading.
-[^6]: That is, allowing for multiple battles and multiple combat scenarios within the game.
+[^6]: Allowing multiple battles and battles within the game.
-[^7]: Localizers can provide localized support to players through the release of a CC subtitle preview version during the phase when translation is complete but not formally embedded.
+[^7]: Localization personnel can provide localized support to players in advance by releasing a CC subtitle preview version after translation is completed but not yet formally embedded.
-[^8]: The KR system realizes Buff through Buff.
+[^8]: The KR system is realized through Buff.